Slugger/sdjson-grabber/README.md

 ## Newer Versions
 The newest versions of the grabber (API 20141201 and newer) will be located at bintray.
 A link will be added here after the first release of API 20141201.

+**Link to binary builds of the grabber:** https://bintray.com/slugger/generic/sdjson-grabber/view

 ## Snapshots
 Snapshots are no longer built and made available, however in this release the project has moved to gradle for building and so building a snapshot of the grabber couldn't be easier.
 All you need on your system is a proper version of the JDK and that's it.
 The build wiki page has all the details (it's literally a single command).